 Another of the fruits that start with E, is the Emu Apple.
 The Emu Apple fruit is found in Australia in the Outback woodlands.
-The tree that bears the fruit is a small to medium size tree that can grow 3-10 meters high.
+The tree that bears the fruit is a small to medium-sized tree that can grow 3-10 meters high.
 The tree produces a small and edible ball-shaped fruit of only about 2-4 cm, about the size of a golf ball or nectarine, with a large seed in the center.

 The color of the Emu Apple is a reddish-purple with lighter specks.

 Emu Apple is usually eaten raw and can be also cooked.
 The taste is like that of a sour plum.
 The best thing to do is to allow it to ripen for a couple of days after it falls from the tree.
 Some people even recommend burying it for a couple of days.

 The next on the list of fruits that start with E is the Evergreen Huckleberry.
 The Evergreen Huckleberry is s plant with berries and leaves that can be eaten.
 It looks very similar to the previous elderberry fruit.

 They are found in the Northwest United States and were historically consumed by Native American tribes.
 The berries are a deep blue or purple color.
 Evergreen Huckleberries are very good and people would often travel great distances for them.